 Applying Veterans' Preference During Application and Selection of Finalists Process

-During the PMF application process, applicants will be asked if they can claim veterans' preference and complete an on-line assessment.
+During the PMF application process, applicants will be asked if they can claim veterans' preference and complete an online assessment.
 If claiming veterans' preference during the application process, applicants should follow the instructions provided in the announcement and within the application process for submitting supporting documentation.

 The PMF Program does not accept late applications from veterans.
 Late applications for veterans only apply when filling positions in the competitive service.
 The PMF Program operates under the excepted service.
 Applicants can only submit one application.

 There is no appeal process nor are any scores provided.

 Veterans' Preference Frequently Asked Questions (FAQs)

 1. What types of supporting information can be submitted when claiming Veterans' Preference?